 The error operator has no rule because we model errors (both from the language and user-defined) as stuck execution.
 The semantics of error are that its subterm is evaluated to a Jsonnet value.
 If this is a string, then that is the error that is raised.
 Otherwise, it is converted to a string using \(tostring\) like during string concatenation.
 The specification does not specify how the error is presented to the user, and whether or not there is a stack trace.
 Error messages are meant for human inspection, and there is therefore no need to standardize them.

 Finally, the function std.native(x) takes a string and returns a function configured by the user in a custom execution environment, thus its semantics cannot be formally described here.
-The function std.extVar(x) also takes a string and returns the value bound to that external variable (always a string) at the time the Jsonnet environment was created.
+The function std.extVar(x) also takes a string and returns the value bound to that external variable at the time the Jsonnet environment was created.

 JSON Values